A little more than a decade ago, I had a mini stroke

 Exploring the way paint is absorbed by some textures and floats on the surface of others.

-I still take a few commissions
+I still take a commission every now and then

 but the work produced through my own instincts is focused in a few distinct directions: